Mrpi314tech/UC37software/README.md

 # UC37software
 Welcome to UC37 software!
 UC37 is an artificial intelligence program that acts like a human.
-When you talk to him you will find that it is much like talking to a real person.
-Here is how you get
-started:
+He can help out by doing things like turn on smartpplugs and play music.

 ### Parts you need: